Audio Translation and Seating

 Groups, please note: All translators must be approved.
 Groups should not bring their own translators who have not been approved.

-Within the Foreigners’ Seating Area, there will be several sections depending on which translation you are listening to.
-All attendees are requested to NOT sit in a translation section unless you are listening to that particular translation.
+All foreign attendees are requested to not sit in seats designated for the Tibetan sangha (monks and nuns) and to not sit in a translation section unless you are listening to that particular translation.
 Otherwise, there will not be enough seats for those attendees who must sit near their translators.

-As stated on www.dalailama.com: “Seating is usually reserved on a first come – first serve basis….
-The conventional practice amongst Tibetans is that you take your seat on the first day of a series of teachings, mark it with your cushion or piece of cloth, and thereafter, keep to that same seat for the duration of the teachings.
+As stated on www.DalaiLama.com: “Seating is usually reserved on a first come – first serve basis….
+The conventional practice amongst Tibetans is that you mark your seat with a cushion or piece of cloth, and thereafter, keep to that same seat for the duration of the teachings.
 This is how Tibetans have traditionally avoided hassling with each other over who sits where every day….
 Usually, people come to the teaching venue 1 or 2 days before the teaching begins to reserve their seating space.”